Nexfinity/CakeyBot-Wiki/changelists/changelist-2020.md

 ## Added

 * Added a new role verification command.
-Read more [here](https://wiki.cakey.bot/en/feature/verification-role).

 # 6/10/2020 - The Equalizer Update